edoyango/personal-webpage/src/trips/content/content/2024china.md

 In addition to the tasty hot pot, another reason the evenings in Shangri-la were fun was due to the dancing in the main square.
 Like in Lijiang, every night around 7pm, there would be dance circle that dances to folk-edm.
 A quick google told me that it's called
-"Guozhuang" dancing, and is a tibetan style of group dancing.
+"Guozhuang" dancing (锅庄舞), and is a tibetan style of group dancing.
 Unlike in Lijiang, the dancers had a higher ratio of locals to tourists, and they're mostly local workers e.g. shopkeepers who dance everynight for fun and they learn by mimicking the other dancers.
 But of course, tourists are welcome and the regulars appear to be very used to dancing their way around fumbling newbies.